 The easiest way to spot and replace irrational beliefs is by using cognitive distortions.
-I included a full page of them in my Thought Workbook to help you debunk your irrational beliefs and help you create a positive mindset even in the hardest situations.
+I have included a full page of them in my Thought Workbook to help you debunk your irrational beliefs and help you create a positive mindset even in the hardest situations.
 Using a journal for therapy at home works wonders to reveal these distortions and show you the real face of your situation.

 You can also learn about positive psychology / cognitive behavioral therapy self-help by reading these books:

-They are easy to understand and will help you learn to successfully reshape negative thoughts so you can finally live a happier and more balanced life.
+They are easy to understand and will help you to learn to reshape negative thoughts, so you can finally live a happier and more balanced life.

 Other times you may find yourself feeling pretty well, and not worried about anything at all.
 It doesn’t mean that using a journal for therapy at home can’t be useful to you.
 Quite the opposite!
 Daily journaling can help you support your mental health + prevent those anxiety attacks and irrational beliefs from forming.

-The simplest method of daily journaling is just writing your thoughts in a diary.
+The simplest method to journal for therapy is to write your thoughts in a diary.
 In this case, you can let yourself lose with writing and just let it all out on the paper!

-When I do that, I tend to get amazed by how much self-encouragement I can actually find in myself, without the need to talk to anyone or going to a therapy session.
+When I do that, I tend to get amazed by how much self-encouragement I can actually find in myself, without the need to talk to anyone or go to a therapy session.

-When writing in a diary, make sure to keep positive self-talk and support yourself.
-You already have enough to deal with so there is absolutely no need to be negative about yourself.
+When writing in a diary, make sure to keep the positive self-talk and support yourself.
+You already have enough to deal with, so there is absolutely no need to be negative about yourself.

-Last but not least, you can use journaling to build a positive mindset and resilience.
+Last but not least, using a journal for therapy can help you to build a positive mindset and resilience.
 A perfect way to do that is by practicing daily gratitude and positivity exercises.
-Both of them can help you shift your focus from what’s going wrong to what’s going right – and it can be a pretty powerful secret to staying strong in hard times!
+Both of them can help you to shift your focus from what’s going wrong to what’s going right – and it can be a pretty powerful secret to staying strong in hard times!